By: Katie Fallon, Seton Teaching Fellows Cohort 6

 In reflecting on the March for Life, all of my thoughts and words were completely jumbled until I took time to read last night.
 There’s so much I could say about the significance of the March in terms of the mission and of life in general – but, as usual, C.S.
 Lewis helps me simplify my thoughts into a basic idea.

-The heart of this mission [of Seton Teaching Fellows] lies in the ability to irrigate deserts – to show students the veiled reality behind what they see.
+The heart of this mission [of Seton Teaching Fellows teaching at El Camino] lies in the ability to irrigate deserts – to show disciples the veiled reality behind what they see.
 The “clump of cells” you see is actually a human life.
 The wine you see is actually Blood.
 The bread you see is actually a Body.
 The dignity of the human person and the hope of the world hinges upon the truth that what is seen is not all that there is.
 Our hearts and minds are naturally inclined to this truth, and science and reason confirm it.
 Our entire being, the “jungle” of our body and soul, is rooted in the fact that life is more than the material that we perceive.

 Working as an educator in the community in which we serve, I have felt especially convicted of my duty in pointing to this truth.
 Anyone who has been to or lived in New York City can tell you that the city is alive, and with world-famous museums, Broadway musicals, and historical monuments, it is a major cultural center of the United States.
 However, there is another identity that the city has adopted that has perhaps not been as enriching.
 After living in the city for the past few months, I’ve naturally appreciated all the variety the city has offered, but I’ve also noticed that the heart of consumerism beats in NYC.
 Whether you travel by taxi, subway, or on foot, you are constantly bombarded with ideas that attack the truth that there is more to life than what you see, ideas that “cut down” the jungle growing in the mind and try to reduce a person to what they have – money, clothes, status, etc.